 Drinks To Try In New Orleans – Cocktails

 The city’s most famous drinks are the sazerac and hurricane.
 Hurricanes are a sweet rum drink with fruit juice and syrup, not dissimilar to a Caribbean rum punch.
 The birthplace was Pat O’Brien’s but I had a great one at Pierre Masperos on my first night.
 Meanwhile, the sazerac may well be America’s oldest cocktail!
 Containing cognac and bitters (or sometimes whiskey) it’s very strong and definitely a sipper!
 My favourite spot for cocktails in the city was the Carousel Bar at Hotel Monteleone.
 Yes – just like a fairground carousel, it rotates!

 Have you been to New Orleans?
 What was your favourite meal?
+Any other quintessential foods to try in New Orleans?
 I’d love to hear in the comments below!

 Enjoyed this post?
 Pin it for later…